To the Youth in Europe and North America: Reception of the letter

 James S. Robbins commented in The National Interest that in his letter Khamenei "maintained that the view of Islam most young people receive is filtered through hostile governments and negative press reports."
 He laments that "the White House is making little effort to promote the cause of freedom among Iran's youth."

 Jordan Valinsky of Mic commented that "Perhaps his letter should have been addressed to Western media rather than Western youths: American cable news networks are routinely embarrassing themselves with "experts" and lines of guests who reinforce the "us vs. them" division between the West and the entire Muslim world after successive atrocities committed by Islamic militants."

 Charles Taliaferro, a professor at St. Olaf College, stated that "The more this message can be spread and interpreted as condemning both the caricature and false portrait of Islam as well as interpreted as a clear condemnation of those who commit cruel, wrongful acts in the name of Islam, the greater the success of Islam among the people of the West.

-Natalie Davis of The Algerian commented that while "the Western world still grieves, reeling from the Charlie Hebdo attacks, many may view Khamenei’s response as arrogant and insensitive.
-His hopefulness and prose seem disingenuous and strange.
-Nonetheless, with recent shifts in US-Iran relations and the directness of the tone, the audacity of penning this note seems permissible."

-Faisal Mekdad, the Deputy Foreign Minister of Syria, noted that Khamenei's letter also helps raise awareness among the Islamic community’s youth, which prevent them from being seduced by terrorist groups.

 Elif Koc of Mashable commented that "In a country notorious for its limitations on freedom of speech, Twitter is blocked, but Khamenei's office maintains a Twitter presence.
 Other Twitter users relayed messages to Khamenei highlighting the limitations of Iran's own policies on free speech using #LETTER4U.
 One shared a personal anecdote about his father.
 'Dear Youth!, My dad spent 5 years in jail for just telling the guy who wrote you a letter he is a dictator #Letter4U.'"